gilnam74/vex-sneppet/Programming-basics.md

 **List** — a set of values with the same data type: `['John Daw', 'Paul Anderson', 'Sarah Connor']`

 ## Variables
-Variable — is a container served to hold some data.
-Imagine a variable like a box(or any other volume) with coins (or any other items of the same type).
+Variable — is a container served to store data.
+Imagine a variable like a box (or any other volume) with coins (or any other items of the same type).

+The current variable can hold only one data type.
+You cant store integer and string for example in one variable.
+Each data type requires its own variable.

 ## Commands
 ## functions